 The grant will be awarded as funding to the university or institute on behalf of the awardee for their selected research project.
 Unless otherwise arranged for outcomes, a memorandum of understanding clearly stating the following four points will apply.
 Please specify in the proposal a special arrangement for outcomes, if any.
 The receiving party of the funding must agree to the following requirements:

-- The award shall be used solely to support basic research in the area of research detailed above; and
+- The award shall be used solely to support basic research in the area of research detailed above.

-- All results derived from the research must, as soon as they are generated, be readily put in the public domain, freely and without restrictions, and accordingly the University shall waive all proprietary right, title, and interest in and to such results
+- As soon as they are generated, all results derived from the research must be placed in the public domain, freely and without restrictions, and accordingly the university shall waive all proprietary right, title, and interest in and to such results.

 - This grant must be acknowledged in all publications, press releases, and other publicity that is connected with the research program detailed above.

-- Number of awards: Based on the quality of the proposals, approximately 10 to 15 projects will be selected
+- Number of awards: Based on the quality of the proposals, approximately six to eight projects will be selected.

 Proposals should be written in English with full details of the project.
 The proposal should be seven pages maximum, typed in 10 pt. font or larger, double-spaced, and in either Microsoft Office Word or PDF format.
 Proposals that do not meet these requirements will be automatically excluded from consideration.